-(1) Leases have the option to be renewed by us, subject to inflation and other adjustments.
+- (1) Leases have the option to be renewed by us, subject to inflation and other adjustments. - (2) Certain facility leases in Alhambra, California which have expired are being maintained on a month-to-month basis.

 ITEM 3.
-LEGAL PROCEEDINGS
+Legal Proceedings

-See the disclosures under the caption "Legal Proceedings" in Note 12 - Commitments and Contingencies in the notes to our consolidated financial statements for disclosures related to our legal proceedings, which disclosures are incorporated herein by reference.
+See the disclosures under the caption "Legal Proceedings" in Note 12- Commitments and Contingencies in the notes to our consolidated financial statements for disclosures related to our legal proceedings, which disclosures are incorporated herein by reference.

 ITEM 4.
-MINE SAFETY DISCLOSURES
+Mine Safety Disclosures